Garfield-yin/tag-todo-list/trunk/readme.txt

 - increase database version (necessary to circumvent alarm removal by Android on app update)
 - export signed package
+- publish on Android Market
+- upload to FTP site and Google Code
+- blog post about changes

 I'll be happy to answer any questions at: http://teodorfilimon.com/android/Tag-ToDo-List/contact.html

-This file was last updated on July 25, 2009.
+This file was last updated on August 11, 2009.